 We are seeking three individuals who wish to photograph small birds every morning and sometimes in the afternoon too.
-Since many of the birds are migrants who arrived during the night, visit the drip in the morning, and then depart the next evening, it is important to stay quiet in the blind and not make any quick movements.
-Cameras that have an electronic shutter where the camera is completely silent are best for this type of photography.
-While local birds that live near your place and visit your seed feeders get used to camera sounds, migrating bird who have never been in our yard, but hear the dripping water and approach to drink and bathe are nervous.
-Any unusual sound or quick movement by you will flush them and they might not return.
+Since many of the birds are migrants who arrive during the night, visit the drip in the morning, and then depart the next evening, it is important to stay quiet in the blind and do not make any quick movements.
+While local birds that live around the yard and are used to the reflection pools and seed feeders get used to camera sounds, migrating bird who have never been in the yard, but hear the dripping water and approach to drink and bathe are nervous.
+Any quick movement by you will flush them.
 Motionless, silent, and well-hidden are the keys to success.
-On some mornings, we shoot 2000 to 3000 images and may have twenty different birds or more of several species visit the water drips.
+On some mornings, we shoot up to 7500 images of more than a dozen species.

-Here is the list of birds that we have photographed at our Idaho drips.
-You will not photograph all of them, but you certainly will get to photograph quite a few of them.
+Here is the list of birds that we have photographed at our Idaho drips (49 species so far).
+You will not photograph all of them, but you certainly will get to photograph many of them.

 - Red-naped Sapsucker

 - Hairy Woodpecker

 - Northern Flicker

 - Calliope Hummingbird

 - Broad-tailed Hummingbird

 - Black-chinned Hummingbird

 - Rufous Hummingbird

 - Olive-sided Flycatcher

 - Western Wood-Pewee

 - Dusky Flycatcher

 - Warbling Vireo

 - Cassin's Vireo

 - Red-eyed Vireo

 - Black-capped Chickadee

 - Mountain Chickadee

 - Red-breasted Nuthatch

 - House Wren

 - Ruby-crowned Kinglet

 - Hermit Thrush

 - Swainson's thrush

 - American Robin

 - Gray Catbird

 - Cedar Waxwing

 - Evening Grosbeak

 - Cassin's Finch

 - Pine Siskin

 - American Goldfinch

 - Chipping Sparrow

 - Brewer's Sparrow

 - Dark-eyed Junco

 - White-crowned Sparrow

 - Lincoln's Sparrow

 - Green-tailed Towhee

 - Red-winged Blackbird

 - Brown-headed Cowbird

 - Orange-crowned Warbler

 - Nashville Warbler

 - MacGillivray's Warbler

 - Common Yellowthroat

 - American Redstart

 - Yellow Warbler

-- Yellow-rumped Warbler (Audubon's subspecies)
+- Audubon's Warbler

 - Townsend's Warbler

 - Wilson's Warbler

 - Western Tanager

+- Blue Jay

+- Red Crossbill

+- Mourning Dove

+- Bullock's Oriole